julianamarques/spring-starter-template/README_EN.md

 # Spring Starter Template

-API template project with some common configurations already made and JWT authentication implemented to be used as a basis in other projects
+Template project with some common configurations already made and JWT authentication implemented to be used as a basis in other projects

 ### Necessary requirements 💻